Tropical hyperelliptic curves in the plane: Background and definitions

-We now turn to the background on $\mathbb{M}_g^{\textrm{planar}}$, the moduli space of tropical plane curves of genus $g$ from \cite{BJMS}.
+We now turn to the background on $\mathbb{M}_g^{\textrm{planar}}$, the moduli space of tropical plane curves of genus $g$ introduced in \cite{BJMS}.
 It is natural to decompose $\mathbb{M}_g^{\textrm{planar}}$ into smaller polyhedral spaces.
 Let $P$ be a lattice polygon with $g$ interior lattice points, and let $\Delta$ be a regular unimodular triangulation of $P$.
-We will write $\mathbb{M}_\Delta$ for the cone of all metric graphs arising from $\Delta$, and $\mathbb{M}_P$ for the stacky fan of all metric graphs arising from $P$.
+We will write $\mathbb{M}_\Delta$ for the cone of all metric graphs arising from $\Delta$, and $\mathbb{M}_P$ for all metric graphs arising from $P$.
 Then we may write

 and

 where the first union is taken over all regular unimodular triangulations $\Delta$ of $P$, and the second union is taken over all lattice polygons $P$ with $g$ interior lattice points.
 It is worth noting that there are only finitely many lattice polygons $P$ with $g$ interior lattice points up to isomorphism \cite[Proposition 2.3]{BJMS}, so all unions can be taken to be finite.
 Moreover, for computing $\mathbb{M}_g^{\textrm{planar}}$, it suffices to take the union over polygons $P$ that are \emph{maximal}, meaning that $P$ is not contained in any larger lattice polygon with the same configuration of interior lattice points.